Hit Man’s Adria Arjona Is Stepping Into the Leading Lady Spotlight As Madison

 Hit Man marks Arjona’s foray into leading lady territory, and there was an instant connection to the material, she explains.
 “The first time I read it, I just knew I wanted to be a part of it.”

-Getting to know Powell — who co-wrote the film alongside director Richard Linklater — helped solidify her interest in the project.
+Getting to know Powell — who co-wrote the film alongside director Richard Linklater (Boyhood, The Before Trilogy) — helped solidify her interest in the project.

 “Then meeting Glen and meeting Rick, I was like, man, I want to spend a month or two with these people,” she says.
 “And they allowed me to be part of the creative process.”